 • Drive to Douro Valley, private river cruise.

-• Coimbra including Biblioteca Jaonina, cathedral, Santa Cruz Church and Monastery.
+• Drive to Coimbra, tour including Biblioteca Jaonina, cathedral, Santa Cruz Church and Monastery.

-• Drive to Nazaré, leisure time, O Sítio and Ermida da Memória.
+• Drive to Nazaré, leisure time, O Sítio and Ermida da Memória, lighthouse.

 • Drive to Lisbon.

 Overnight in Lisbon

 Day 6: Lisbon

 • City tour including Alfama neighborhood, St. Geroge's Castle, Black Horse Square, Belém, Jerónimos Monastery (UNESCO World Heritage site), Tower of Belém (UNESCO World Heritage site), Pasteis de Belém.